hm-aemy/hm-aemy.github.io/jobs/Student_job.md

+**Subject:** Exciting Research Opportunities in SoC and NoC Design – Join Our Team as a student

 Dear Students,

 We are currently looking for motivated students to join our research team.
 If you are interested in working on cutting-edge topics and want to gain hands-on experience, this is an exciting opportunity.